GLOBAL MARKETS-U.S. dollar, Wall St fall with tax overhaul in focus

 “Everybody is looking at that tax plan and wondering exactly what are the devils in the details,” said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.

-The pan-European FTSEurofirst 300 index lost 0.29 percent and MSCI’s gauge of stocks across the globe was fractionally higher.
+The pan-European FTSEurofirst 300 index lost 0.29 percent and MSCI’s gauge of stocks across the globe gained 0.13 percent.

-In the Treasuries market, the U.S. two-year note yield climbed to a new nine-year peak of 1.73 percent.
-It was last at 1.725 percent, from 1.712 percent on Thursday.
-The note has touched the nine-year milestone for the last eight sessions.
+In the Treasuries market, the U.S. two-year yield climbed to a new nine-year peak of 1.725 percent.
+It was last 1.717 percent compared with 1.712 percent on Thursday.

-German 10-year bond yields showed their largest weekly fall in three weeks, with the safe-haven debt boosted by sales of risk assets and a fall in oil prices.
+German 10-year bond yields were on pace for their largest weekly fall in three weeks, with the safe-haven debt boosted by sales of risk assets and a fall in oil prices.

 Oil rose more than 2 percent on Friday as a major U.S. crude pipeline was shut and traders anticipated an OPEC deal to extend curbs on production, but prices remained on track for their first weekly loss in six weeks.

-Additional reporting by April Joyner, Lewis Krauskopf, Saqib Iqbal Ahmed, Gertrude Chavez-Dreyfuss and Catherine Ngai in New York, and Ritvik Carvalho, Helen Reid, Jamie McGeever and Sujata Rao in London; Editing by Chizu Nomiyama and James Dalgleish
+Additional reporting by Sruthi Shankar in Bengaluru, Lewis Krauskopf, Saqib Iqbal Ahmed, Gertrude Chavez-Dreyfuss and Catherine Ngai in New York, and Ritvik Carvalho, Helen Reid, Jamie McGeever and Sujata Rao in London; Editing by Chizu Nomiyama and James Dalgleish